MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/iot-ent-create-a-basic-image.md

 # Lab 1a: Create a basic image (iot-ent-create-a-basic-image)

-To get started, we walk through installing a basic Windows 10 IoT Enterprise image onto a device.
-This ensures that everything's working before we move on to adding customizations.
+To get started, we walk through installing a basic Windows 10 IoT Enterprise image onto a device to make sure everything is working before we move on to adding customizations.
 This lab is a prerequisite  for completing all of the other labs in this section, as the other labs build on this first basic image.

 ## What you need to complete this series of labs